About the Bush Kinder Program

 We are working closely with the Manningham Council Bush Management team to ensure we are educating the children on the ecosystem that is in our local parklands.
 We will encourage children to respect and protect our natural habitats, floral and faunal communities and learn about why these are important to our environment.

-We look forward to an exciting 2019 Bush Kinder program filled with wonder, exploration and the great outdoors!
+We look forward to continuing an exciting Bush Kinder program filled with wonder, exploration and the great outdoors!